bbright-dinesh/ngx-marquee/projects/ngx-marquee/README.md

 ### @Input() pendingUpdates

-`boolean` Property indicates that `taskOnUpdateDuration` or `taskOnUpdateContent`  callbacks functions will be executed when the current movement cycle has been finished.
+`boolean` Property indicates that `taskOnUpdateContent`  callback function will be executed when the current movement cycle has been finished.

+**default value:** `false`

 ### Example